Category: Nightlife.

 • Le Salama Restaurant.

-A popular rooftop restaurant with traditional entertainment.
+A restaurant with live entertainment.

 Image by Freebird Tracey.

-There are beautiful plants throughout the interior, and it feels like you are sitting outside in nature.
+Inside the restaurant, the decor is traditionally Morroccan with an al fresco vibe.
+There are beautiful plants throughout, and it feels as though you are sitting somewhere in nature.

-There are two bars serving a range of alcoholic beverages and non alcoholic drinks.
+There are two bars serving a range of alcoholic and non alcoholic drinks.

 Image by Freebird Tracey.